 The Research Unit of the SER managed all data and their processing.
-This unit was the coordinat center, providing expert methodological support at stage of the project carrying out study monitoring and identifying potential inconsistencies and solution.
+This unit was the coordinating center, providing expert methodological support at all stages of the project, carrying out study monitoring and identifying potential inconsistencies and solutions.
 The Research Unit of the SER has given expert methodological support to recognized registries of patients with different rheumatic diseases (12-16).